Skip to content

 • Measure product/service profit margins

-• Identify highest converting keywords to guide investments
+• Identify the highest converting keywords to guide investments

 Tips for conducting effective keyword research for pay-per-click ads: